My Journey to Remote Work and How It Changed My Life

 During that time, I traveled to Greece, Germany, Austria, several towns in Poland, and several cities in Italy, in addition to my hometown.

-My boyfriend, who is from a different continent and whose job allows him to be location-independent for a large part of the year, was also happy to come along.
+My boyfriend, who is from a different continent and whose job allows him to be location-independent for a large part of the year, also tagged along.

 As appealing as this plan was, the thought of leaving my job was giving me cold sweats.